 Prevent future headaches by doing these projects in the fall, before it gets too cold.

 - Moisture inside an unused engine leads to corrosion.
-‘Fogging’ the engine—spraying an oily mist into each cylinder—prevents this.
-All you have to do is remove the spark plugs and blast in some aerosol fogging spray (sold at auto parts stores).
-Then reinstall the spark plugs.
+‘Fogging’ the engine — spraying an oily mist into each cylinder — prevents this.
+Just remove the spark plugs and blast in some aerosol fogging spray (sold at auto parts stores).
+Then, reinstall the spark plugs.

 Shut off the gas at the LP tank, unfasten the burner, slip the gas tubes off the gas lines and lift out the unit.
 Coat the burners and other metal parts with cooking oil to repel moisture that can build up over the winter and to prevent rust.
 Then wrap the burner unit in a plastic bag to keep spiders and insects from nesting in the gas tubes during the winter.
 This is a common problem that can make for balky starts, uneven flames or even a one-alarm fire the next time you light your grill.

 If you’re storing your grill outside during the winter, just keep the propane tank connected (but shut off) and put a protective cover over the entire grill when you’re done cleaning it.
 If you’re storing the grill indoors, don’t bring the tank inside, even into the garage or a storage shed.
 A small gas leak can cause a huge explosion if the tank is stored in an enclosed space.
 Instead, disconnect the tank and store it outside in an upright position away from dryer and furnace vents and children’s play areas.
 Tape a plastic bag over the grill’s gas line opening to prevent insects from nesting there.